chunmanchow/chunmanchow.github.io/_pages/about.md

   - /about.html
 ---

-Imagein a world where people across geographies, cultures, and religions come together towards a common cause.
+Imagine a world where people across geographies, cultures, and religions come together towards a common cause.

-"" - Quote
+Time is pressing.
+The climate is rising

+_“We must use time creatively, in the knowledge that the time is always right to do right.” - Martin Luther King, Jr._

+_Life’s most persistent and urgent question is, ‘What are you doing for others?’” - Martin Luther King, Jr._

 Why now?
 ======